Skip to Content

 • Average weight: 2.3-3.6 pounds (0.6-1.6 kg)

 Herring Gulls, most often referred to as just seagulls, inhabit both North American coasts, although most commonly on the East Coast.
 While they reside year-round in the lower Great Lakes area, they primarily breed in the north and migrate to the south during winter.
-They generally stick to coastal areas and choose it on the availability of nearby food sources, shelter from wind and the elements, and distance from predators.

 The sexes look similar, with light-gray backs, black wingtips, and white heads and underparts.
 They scavenge along shorelines and around boats and have a unique ability to drink seawater thanks to special glands over their eyes.
 If you want to find one, search around large bodies of water.